KidPudel/flutter-starter-kit/ui/must_widgets.md

 - `Column` - when you want a simple vertical layout without scrolling.
 - `Row`
 - `Stack`
+- `Wrap` - you may have too many elements and it would just go to another line
 - `ListView` scrollable, when you have a large list of items that need to be scrollable
   - `.builder` and created on demand (lazy)
 - `ScrollView` is used to put different or same child views or layouts and the all can be scrolled.
 Use `ScrollView` when you need more control over the scrolling behavior or want to create custom scrolling effects.